jgato/saythisAEON/README.md

 timestamp: '2016-05-06T11:44:32+02:00' }

 ```
-Anything/anybody subscribed to this last channel (anywhere) will receive heartbeats
-from all devices. **An easy/good starting point to have something like your's devices list, with
-unique identifiers**
+You could subscribe in this channel (anywhere) to control your devices.

-# Benefits
+# why this?

-Why this "so simple" ghost?
-Ok, it is just a proof of concept about deploying services that could be very useful for IoT environments.
+Why this "so simple" program?
+Ok, it is just a proof of concept about deploying services, that could be very useful for IoT environments.
 This service will allow to execute something in all your "things" (maybe 1000 raspberris), by the moment something that say hello to people.
-Also, It integrates with the
-IoT Ghost Platform, so automatically allows you to have all your "things" integrated in this IoT platform, you see your devices connected.
+It integrates also with AEON, so automatically allows you to have all your "things" integrated in this IoT platform, you see your devices connected.

-# Technical description

-(how to execute the container)
+But how to automatically deploy this service to have your devices "located" in a common platform?
+This is the second part of the experiment, we will use an existing platform called resin.io, but also, we will try to create our own platform using something like rancher for this first stage of deploying services.

+# How to use it

-This container will make use of two channels from the platform.
-One to receive names for greetings, and other send heartbeats.
+This container will make use of two channels.
+One to receive names for greetings, and other send heartbetas.
 So it will need to env_variables: SUB_URL_GREETINGS and PUB_URL_HEARTBEAT.

 ```
 docker run -it -e SUB_URL_GREETINGS=http://130.206.113.59:3000/subscribe/e41b319e-506f-4d88-b9d0-e4225b69f8fe \